-ANTH 299 Special Topics in Anthropology Variable up to
+ANTH 299 Special Topics in Anthropology

 Special topics and issues in Anthropology presented through lectures, discussions, readings, and/or individual research.
 Topics vary each semester.
 Course may be taken more than once if different topics are covered.

 Requisite: Sophomore standing and one course in Anthropology.
 Type: T